Active Substance: imatinib

 Imatinib Teva is an anticancer medicine.
 It is used to treat:

-- adults with Ph+ acute lymphoblastic leukaemia (ALL), a type of cancer in which lymphocytes (another type of white blood cell) multiply too quickly.
-It is used in combination with other anticancer medicines in adults who have been newly diagnosed with Ph+ ALL.
-It is also used alone to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;
+- adults and children with Ph+ acute lymphoblastic leukaemia (ALL), a type of cancer in which lymphocytes (another type of white blood cell) multiply too quickly.
+It is used in combination with other anticancer medicines in patients who have been newly diagnosed with Ph+ ALL.
+It is also used alone in adults to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;

 - adults with myelodysplastic or myeloproliferative diseases (MD/MPD), a group of diseases in which the body produces large numbers of abnormal blood cells.
 It is used to treat adults with MD/MPD who have re-arrangements of the gene for platelet-derived growth factor receptor (PDGFR);

 - adults with dermatofibrosarcoma protuberans (DFSP), a type of cancer (sarcoma) in which cells in the tissue beneath the skin divide uncontrollably.
 It is used to treat adults with DFSP that cannot be removed with surgery, and in adults who are not eligible for surgery when the cancer has returned after treatment or has spread to other parts of the body.

 How is Imatinib Teva used?

 Imatinib Teva can only be obtained with a prescription and treatment should be started by a doctor who has experience in the treatment of patients with cancers of the blood.
 It is available as capsules (100 and 400 mg) and tablets (100 and 400 mg) and is given by mouth with a meal and a large glass of water to reduce the risk of irritation of the stomach and gut.
 The dose depends on the age and condition of the patient, and the response to treatment, but it should not exceed 800 mg a day.
 For more information, see the package leaflet.

 How does Imatinib Teva work?